savetheword/MallusLibrary/README.md

 # MallusLibrary

-This library is created with manglish languge specially for mallus (Development in progress) You can contribute
+This library is created with manglish languge specially for mallus(peoples from kerala) Welcoming contributers